The best board games for tabletop in 2019

 There's a brand-new generation of video game consoles coming next year, but that doesn't do anything much for 2019 holiday shoppers.
 Currently enjoying something of a creative renaissance, board games have been gaining momentum for the past couple of years and are now just this side of mainstream.

-Tabletop board games have come a long way since the classics that defined an industry, like Monopoly and Clue, and now many involve detailed problem-solving or complex strategy, ultimately redefining the parameters about what it is that makes a great game.
-With variations of play styles and rules for many tabletop games, some with options for additional card expansion packs, the best board games aren't just fun for children, they also present an exciting challenge for serious gamers.
+Tabletop gaming has come a long way since the classics that defined an industry, like Monopoly and Clue, and now many involve detailed problem-solving skills, hand-eye coordination or complex strategy, ultimately redefining the parameters about what it is that makes a great game.
+With variations of play styles and rules for many tabletop games, some with options for additional card expansion packs, the best board games aren't just fun for children; they also present an exciting challenge for serious gamers.

 Here are some of the best board games for 2019, any one of which can turn game night into an epic adventure.
 Feel ambitious and want to make your own extra accessories, game pieces or card holders with a 3D printer?
 We've got that covered, too.